veevo/dev/content/virtues/tolerance.md

 	- "Harder than wrought iron, but with less carbon than true steel, mild steel was made in industrial-sized batches, and although it was easier to machine with close tolerances , it was harder for blacksmiths to forge and weld."

 ## Synonyms
-	- acceptance, toleration, open-mindedness, broad-mindedness, forbearance, liberality, liberalism, patience, charity, indulgence, understanding
+	- acceptance, toleration, open-mindedness, broad-mindedness, forbearance
+	- patience, charity, indulgence, understanding
-	- endurance of, resistance to, resilience to, resistance to, immunity to
-	- allowance, leeway, margin
-	- permissiveness